AKashyap86/godotBasics/README.md

-# godot Basics & Essentials
+# Godot Engine Basics & Essentials
 This is a repository which will contain essential information including links to tutorials about godot engine.
+It will also contain my code contributions for an RPG like 2d platformer game
 NOTE: This piece of information might consist develepomental meddling so it is not for everyone!
 Also this is not very advanced , so this is a good medium step I think.
 You can try if you have got the basics covered up.